 The strength of L’Oréal lies in its capacity to evolve without losing coherence.
 Its commitment to research, sustainability, and inclusion has allowed it to remain relevant across generations.

-From my perspective, preserving this strength requires restraint.
+From her perspective, preserving this strength requires restraint.
 Growth must be thoughtful.
 Innovation must be ethical.
 And leadership must prioritize trust above speed.

 Legacy is not preserved by resisting change, but by guiding it responsibly.
 The credibility of a global brand is built over decades and sustained through consistency, transparency, and respect for the communities it serves.